 - File within a specific class for your trademark.
 This is similar to selecting a product category in Amazon, and it will define what type of items will be under your trademarked brand.
 The cost for the trademark will depend on its class.

 - Hire a licensed trademark attorney to file your trademark application.
-You can find lawyers offering this service in your local area, online, or through the Jungle Scout Market.
+You can find lawyers offering this service in your local area or online.

 How long does it take to get a trademark registered?